Dawn French tries to trick Channing Tatum into marrying her daughter

-Dawn French tried to trick Hollywood idol Channing Tatum into marrying her daughter.
+Dawn French tried to trick Hollywood idiot Channing Tatum into marrying her daughter.

 The comedian asked the American actor if the pandemic had made him “more spontaneous” before asking him this question.